jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-ticketswap-makes-its-way-to-australia.md

 ---
 templateKey: review-post
 path: /feature-ticketswap-australia
-title: 'Ticket scammers: Your days are numbered.'
+title: 'Ticket scammers: Your days are numbered'
 date: 2019-07-15T14:00:00.000Z
 description: 'Finally, no more dollars & dreams lost to ticket scammers.'
-featuredImage: /img/blueprint-party.jpg
+featuredImage: /img/blueprint-party-sydney.jpg
 ---
 Fuckin’ ticket resale scams.
 Sadly, too many of us have been victims.